An Overview of Influencer Types and Their Benefits

 Examples of travel hashtags: #solotraveller, #backpackerlife, #passportready, #vanlife.

 • Food: Food enthusiasts who publish recipe videos, food images, and favorite restaurants.
-They usually try out and collaborate with home delivery services and food and beverage brands.
+Food influencers usually try out and collaborate with home delivery services and food and beverage brands.

 Food hashtags include #foodlover, #eatthis, #dailyfoodfeed, and #beautifulcuisines.